brunozwietisch/personal-financial-control-backend/README.md

 ## Technologies Used

-The technologies used in this project are MongoDB, Node.js, and TypeScript.
+The technologies used in this project are MySql, Node.js, and TypeScript.

 ## Contact